2raj2raj/bitcoin-educational-content/courses/eco102/en.md

 ![image](assets/en/095.webp)

 This is not Bastiat's view.
-According to him, social mechanisms, like the celestial mechanism or the human body's mechanism, obey general laws.
+According to him, social mechanisms, such as the celestial mechanism or the human body's mechanisms, obey general laws.
 In other words, it is already a harmoniously organized whole.
 And the engine of this organization is the free market.

 The miracle of the free market, he tells us, is that it uses knowledge that no one person can possess alone and that it provides satisfactions far superior to anything an artificial organization could do.